sberrevoets/scottberrevoets.com/content/blog/2024-11-19-testing-infrastructure.md

 Title: Shifting the testing culture: Infrastructure
 Date: 2024-11-19
-Summary: Infrastructure changes we made to optimize the ergonomics and developer experience of writing tests.
+Description: Infrastructure changes we made to optimize the ergonomics and developer experience of writing tests.

 !!! note
     This is the second post in a series on shifting our testing culture.